RichHorrocks/awesome-cryptoeconomics/readme.md

     * RELATED FIELD: [Systems Theory](https://en.wikipedia.org/wiki/Systems_theory)
     * RELATED FIELD: [Cybernetics](https://en.wikipedia.org/wiki/Cybernetics)
 1. [Cryptoeconomics 101](https://thecontrol.co/cryptoeconomics-101-e5c883e9a8ff)
     * "Cryptoeconomics is the study of economic interaction in adversarial environments."
+(Where those environments are decentralised or distributed.)
 1. [Making Sense of Cryptoeconomics](https://medium.com/@jjmstark/making-sense-of-cryptoeconomics-c6455776669) by Josh Stark
+    * "Cryptoeconomics is the use of incentives and cryptography to design new kinds of systems, applications, and networks."
     * "Understanding the mechanism design of a project holding an ICO is an essential tool in determining that token’s utility and likely value."
 1. [What is Cryptoeconomics](https://blockgeeks.com/guides/what-is-cryptoeconomics/) - A guide by BlockGeeks
 1. [How Society Will Be Transformed By Cryptoeconomics](https://media.comakery.com/how-society-will-be-transformed-by-crypto-economics-b02b6765ca8c)